Jack Elliott (footballer)

-Jack Elliott (born 25 August 1995) is an English professional footballer who plays as a centre-back for the Philadelphia Union of Major League Soccer.
+Jack Stuart Elliott (born 25 August 1995) is an English professional footballer who plays as a centre-back for Major League Soccer club Chicago Fire.

 Youth

 Elliott was born in London, England to Scottish parents.
 Attending Wilson's School in Wallington, he spent a year playing for Fulham at the age of 12 before being scouted by West Virginia University whilst playing in the Surrey Senior Cup.

 Playing career

 College and amateur

 Elliott played four years of college soccer at West Virginia University between 2013 and 2017.

 He also played in the Premier Development League for South Florida Surf in 2016.

 Club

 Philadelphia Union

 On 17 January 2017, Elliott was drafted in the fourth round (77th overall) of the 2017 MLS SuperDraft by Philadelphia Union.
 He signed with Philadelphia on 24 February 2017.
 Elliott made his professional debut for the Union on 1 April as a substitute for Richie Marquez against D.C.
 United.
 Elliott became a regular starter for the Union through the rest of the season earning 30 appearances; 29 as a starter.
 He scored his first professional goal against San Jose Earthquakes, the first equalizer of an ultimate 2–2 away draw.
 Elliott's first season contributions earned him a nomination for the 2017 MLS Rookie of the Year award, but ultimately finished third in the running behind Abu Danladi and winner Julian Gressel.

 During his first two seasons with the Union, Elliott earned two starts with Bethlehem Steel FC, the Union's second division team.
 Elliott scored his first brace for the Union during the 2018 season in a 3–2 win over the New England Revolution.
 During the 2019 season, Elliott developed a steady partnership next to the rotation of Union homegrown centerbacks Auston Trusty and Mark McKenzie, starting every match in the season.
 In May 2019, he was awarded a new contract with the Union through 2021 with an option for 2022.
 During the Union's opening playoff match of the 2019 season, he scored the second goal in a 4–3 comeback victory against New York Red Bulls, the first playoff win in club history.

 The 2020 season, while disrupted by the COVID-19 pandemic, earned Elliott's and the Union's first trophy winning the 2020 Supporters' Shield.

+The 2022 season saw the Union reach the MLS Cup finals, in which Elliott played a critical role, scoring a tying goal late in regulation, then putting in the Union's third goal in stoppage time of the second overtime.